Vertical Ridges and Nail Health: Facts About Vitamin Deficiencies

 brittle nails, nail growth, thyroid disease, skin conditions

-Nail trauma can occur from things like biting your nails or using nail tools excessively.
+Nail trauma can occur from biting your nails or excessively using nail tools.
 This type of trauma can damage the nail bed and cause nail ridges.

 Aging is another common cause of nail ridges.
 As we age, our nails become thinner and less elastic.
 This can cause the nail to develop ridges.